frdel/agent-zero/README.md

 - The only default tools in its arsenal are online search, memory features, communication (with the user and other agents), and code/terminal execution.
 Everything else is created by the agent itself or can be extended by the user.
 - Tool usage functionality has been developed from scratch to be the most compatible and reliable, even with very small models.

+* **Default Tools:** Agent Zero includes tools like knowledge, webpage content, code execution, and communication.
+* **Creating Custom Tools:**  Extend Agent Zero's functionality by creating your own custom tools.
+* **Instruments:**  Instruments are a new type of tool that allow you to create custom functions and procedures that can be called by Agent Zero.

 3. **Multi-agent cooperation**
 - Every agent has a superior agent giving it tasks and instructions.
 Every agent then reports back to its superior.
 - In the case of the first agent in the chain (Agent 0), the superior is the human user; the agent sees no difference.